Jeremy-Boyle/image-builder/docs/book/src/capi/providers/azure.md

 ### Building Managed Images in Shared Image Galleries

-From the `images/capi` directory, run `make build-azure-sig-ubuntu-1804`
+From the `images/capi` directory, run `make build-azure-sig-ubuntu-1804`, for DOD image run `make build-azure-sig-ubuntu-1804-dod`

 ### Building VHDs

-From the `images/capi` directory, run `make build-azure-vhd-ubuntu-1804`
+From the `images/capi` directory, run `make build-azure-vhd-ubuntu-1804`, for DOD image run `make build-azure-vhd-ubuntu-1804-dod`

 > If building the windows images from a Mac there is a known issue with connectivity.
 Please see details on running [MacOS with ansible](../windows/windows.md#macos-with-ansible).